Pythagorean Theorem Calculator

-Pythagorean theorem calculator will calculate the length of a missing leg or hypotenuse of a right triangle.
-The hypotenuse of the right triangle is the side opposite the right angle.
-This side can be found using the hypotenuse formula, which is another term for the Pythagorean theorem when we are solving for the hypotenuse.
+This Pythagorean theorem calculator will calculate the length of any of the missing sides of a right triangle, provided you know the lengths of its other two sides.
+This includes calculating the hypotenuse.
+The hypotenuse of the right triangle is the side opposite the right angle, and is the longest side.
+This side can be found using the hypotenuse formula, another term for the Pythagorean theorem when it's solving for the hypotenuse.
 Recall that a right triangle is a triangle with an angle measuring 90 degrees.
 The other two angles must also total 90 degrees, as the sum of the measures of the angles of any triangle is 180.
-What is the Pythagorean theorem and how is it used?
+Read on to answer "what is the Pythagorean theorem and how is it used?"

-The Pythagorean theorem is a relation used in Euclidean geometry that relates the three sides of a right triangle.
-In words it states that the sum of the squares of the sides of a right triangle equals the square of the hypotenuse.
+The Pythagorean theorem describes how the three sides of a right triangle are related in Euclidean geometry.
+It states that the sum of the squares of the sides of a right triangle equals the square of the hypotenuse.
 You can also think of this theorem as the hypotenuse formula.
 If the sides of a right triangle are

 a² + b² = c²

 The theorem was credited to the ancient Greek philosopher and mathematician Pythagoras, who lived in the sixth century BC.
-Although it was previously used by the Indians and Babylonians, Pythagoras or his students were credited to be the first to prove the theorem.
-It must be noted that there is no concrete evidence that Pythagoras himself worked on or proved this theorem.
+Although it was previously used by the Indians and Babylonians, Pythagoras (or his students) were credited with being the first to prove the theorem.
+It should be noted that there is no concrete evidence that Pythagoras himself worked on or proved this theorem.

 a = 4,